gamontal/mongod-starter/README.md

 ## Acknowledgements

-The mongod-starter logo was based on original artwork created by Melanie De Jesús.
+The mongod-starter logo was created by Melanie De Jesús.